linuxus/conveyor-belt-deeplens/README.md

 In this lab you will be creating a new project to detect a specific object with the DeepLens device and send an IoT message to the cloud to trigger an action: Stopping a digital twin conveyor belt running in a virtual scene (AWS Sumerian) and flash the object detected.

-### Download your desired Lambda function
+### Download the ML model and your desired Lambda function

+1. On new tab, open the model folder in GitHub at https://github.com/linuxus/conveyor-belt-deeplens/tree/master/model and download the model file: *conveyor-model.tar.gz*
-1. On new tab, open the functions folder in GitHub at https://github.com/linuxus/conveyor-belt-deeplens/tree/master/functions.
+2. On new tab, open the functions folder in GitHub at https://github.com/linuxus/conveyor-belt-deeplens/tree/master/functions.
-2. Choose the function that you need to use to detect the right object.
+3. Choose the function that you need to use to detect the right object.
 For example if you'd like to detect a "car" with your DeepLens click on the *conveyor-object-detection-car.zip* file.
-3. Then click on the download button.
+4. Then click on the download button.
 ![](assets/download_function_1.png)

-### Create your inference function in the cloud
+### Create your inference lambda function
 1. On new tab, open the AWS Lambda console at https://console.aws.amazon.com/lambda/.
 2. Click on "Create function" button on top right corner.
 3. Select "Author from scratch", provide a name: *conveyor-belt-car*, change the runtime option to *Python 2.7*